johnwinans/raspberry-pi-install/README.md

 At this point you have a bootable Trixie SD card with a full desktop that is unconfigured.
 You can boot it on a PI with a keyboard and display.
 It will ask you to create a user account, set the timezone and so on.
 Then you can use it to run the latest `rpi-imager` and create an SD card configured as you want it.

-# Burning an SD card using the rpi-imager
+# Burning an SD card using the rpi-imager version 2.x

 You can run `rpi-imager` on any system that supports the latest version (including a Raspberry PI.)
 As of this writing I was able to use version 2.0.1 on a Raspberry PI running Trixie with a desktop.

 ## Setting up a headless system to boot with ssh enabled

 In order to connect to a PI the first time over the network, I use `ssh` with a public key (that the imager lets you paste into a config form.)
-Otherwise you can conmfigure it to let you log into it using a password.
+Otherwise you can configure it to let you log in using a password.

-XXX Note the settings in the imager of interest for creating a headless system.
-Specifically, set the hostname and enable ssh.
+XXX Note here the settings in the imager of interest for creating a headless system.
+Specifically, set the hostname (I set mine to 'retro') and enable ssh.

 XXX add screenshots of what to do here.

 When done imaging a new SD card, boot it and finish configuring it.

 # Configure the PI

-If you assigned the hostname `retro` to your PI, you can log into it from a terminal on another machine on the same LAN like this:
+If you assigned the hostname `retro` when configuring your PI with the imager, you can log into it from a terminal on another machine on the same LAN like this:
 ```
 ssh retro.local
 ```

 If you get odd errors about ssh configurations, you can try to temporairly disable any configs on your local machine with the `-F` option like this (some of my systerms require various modes that are not always available on a new install):
 ```
 ssh -F /dev/null retro.local